The diagram depicts the recycling process of storm water in a city in Australia.

 At the third stage, water is then mixed with a small proportion of chlorine (only takes up 4 mg/l) to become cleaner and more crystal.
 After that, recycled water is transported to chambers for storage before reusing for domestic aims via underground waterpipe system.

-- The diagram illustrates the process that is used to manufacture bricks for the building industry Summarize the information by selecting and reporting the main features and make comparisons where relevant 89
+- The diagram below shows the production and processing of milk and dairy products for commercial sale Summarise the information by selecting and reporting the main features and make comparisons where relevant